 “I had two fathers, a rich one and a poor one,” writes the author, Robert Kiyosaki.
-His book Rich Dad Poor Dad (1997), examines the perspectives of both his father’s as well as how they helped shape his thoughts regarding money, investing and life in general.
+Although well educated, his biological father (poor dad) struggled financially whilst his best friend’s father, whom Kiyosaki refers to as ‘rich dad,’ dropped out of middle school but eventually became a millionaire.
+The book Rich Dad Poor Dad (1997) examines the perspectives of both his father’s as well as how they helped shape his thoughts regarding money, investing and life in general.

 Read this book summary in 6 Minutes